genouest/os-vm-expire/doc/source/install/install-rdo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the OpenstackVmExpirationManagement service
+This section describes how to install and configure the Openstack VmExpiration Management service
 for Red Hat Enterprise Linux 7 and CentOS 7.

 .. include:: common_prerequisites.rst